truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 ---

-**Agent Sub-Resources and Actions:** The following endpoints allow management of agent-specific sub-resources (like an agent’s context window, tools, data sources, memory, messages, etc.), typically identified by the agent’s ID in the path.
+**Agent Sub-Resources and Actions:** The following endpoints allow management of agent-specific sub-resources (like an agent's context window, tools, data sources, memory, messages, etc.), typically identified by the agent's ID in the path.

 ### GET `/v1/agents/{agent_id}/context` – Retrieve Agent Context Window